 Scenic Drive Dog Run

-Located west of Scenic Drive and 11 Avenue South
+Located just off of Scenic Drive South at 11 Avenue South.

 The Scenic Drive Dog Run is an off leash

 dog park located on the south side of Scenic Drive South.
 The off leash park starts at the parking lot and heads down